 Choline is most important as a precursor to acetylcholine.
 Acetylcholine is one of the most abundant neurotransmitters in the body.
-Acetylcholine is often nicknamed the learning neurotransmitter for its important role in information processing and memory formation and recall.
+Acetylcholine is often nicknamed the learning neurotransmitter.

 Choline Powder Uses and Benefits

 Choline works synergistically with vitamins in the B vitamin complex family, particularly vitamin B12 (cyanocobalamin) and vitamin B9 (folic acid).

 Choline benefits often center on its support of acetylcholine.
 The increased storage and creation of acetylcholine may increase communication and stimulation in the brain.
 Choline may also improve mental fluidity, which is involved in thinking, writing, and holding conversations.